 Install the Apache web server with these commands.
 It might take 10 minutes or so to complete.
 A few other packages will also be installed.

 pi@raspberrypi ~ $ sudo apt-get update pi@raspberrypi ~ $ sudo apt-get install apache2

 A number of dependant and associated packages will also be installed.

 Install the MySQL Database

 Be patient while the database installation completes.
-It can take half an hour.
+It can take about 10 minutes.